BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 ## Mix things up

-Try to avoid a "wall of text" by using tables, images, lists, columns, callouts, etc to break things up.
+Try to avoid a "wall of text" by using tables, images, lists, columns, call-outs, etc to break things up.

 [Columns and sections](https://confluence.atlassian.com/doc/column-macro-51872396.html) can be a little difficult to get started with, but they make sense soon enough.
 Personally, I tend to avoid them for most content pages (I think if you're using complex layouts, it's an indication that your page is trying to do more than one thing), but the more elaborate columns-based options can make for good, visually interesting, landing pages.